OBF/GSoC/00_ideas.md

 [GeneNetwork.org](http://gn2.genenetwork.org/) (GN) is a Web2.0
 environment for genetic analysis in mouse, rat and human (QTL mapping and GWAS).
-GN ised daily by scientists with over a thousand publications citing it.
+GN is used daily by scientists with over a thousand publications citing it.

 [Biodiallance.org](http://www.biodalliance.org/) is a state-of-the-art